ieamkarthik/TRISEMBLE/README.md

 If you use TRISEMBLE or build on it, please also cite the underlying models above alongside the VOTS2026 benchmark itself.

+## Acknowledgments

+Developed as part of a summer research internship at the Indian Institute of Technology Tirupati, under the supervision of Prof. Rama Krishna Sai Gorthi.